 Want to save this article?
 Download a PDF version here.

-Kaytee is a registered dietitian nutritionist, health coach, and certified personal trainer with education in functional medicine and psychology.
+Kaytee is a functional medicine dietitian, health coach, and certified personal trainer with a MS in Nutrition, Healthspan, and Longevity and a BA in Psychology.
 She founded Holistic Health and Wellness to provide education and guidance on creating a healthy lifestyle that fosters mind and body wellness long term.